Vacuity/rudi-core/README.md

 ## <a name="dialog"/>Dialog

 The previous examples used `via:Input` to capture data from events and pass that data to `via:EventHandler` for dispatch.
-We can add to the constraint that certain statements be present in the Index at the time the event matches.
-This is achieved by linking a `via:Input` to a SPARQL query using `via:isNotEmpty`.
-The query is tested after the `via:event` matches.
-If the query result set is empty, the event is dropped, save where the `via:ListenerContext` links one or more nodes in the query to `via:prompt`, in which case RUDI will queue the event, and emit the prompts in accordance with the `prompt.policy` setting.
-Here is how the event queue works.
-If the event is accompanied by an RDF model, then the model is added to the graph matching the event (i.e. channel) IRI.
+We can add to the match logic the constraint that certain statements be present in the Index at the time the event matches.
+If the event is accompanied by an RDF model, then the model is added to the Index under the graph context IRI matching the event (i.e. channel) IRI.
+The input model can, for example, provide contextual information.
+The input graph (and the Index in general) is probed by linking a `via:Input` to a SPARQL query using `via:isNotEmpty`.
+The object is a `via:TupleQuery` which is tested after the `via:event` matches.
+If the query result set is empty, the event is dropped, save where the `via:ListenerContext` links one or more nodes in the query to `via:prompt`, in which case RUDI will queue the event and emit the prompts in accordance with the `prompt.policy` setting.
 The event IRI is linked to `rdf:List` via `rdfs:subClassOf`.
 After an event has exited the dispatch decision gate, RUDI fetches the event list and fires the first element if one is present, then removes the event from the list.
 RUDI then adds its queued event to the end of the list.
 Here is an example:

 ```xml
 	<via:Input rdf:about="#email">